dotnet/orleans/src/Documentation/Grain-Versioning/Compatible-grains.md

 ### Definition

-A grain interface version Vn is said to be full compatible with Vm if:
+A grain interface version Vn can be fully compatible with Vm if:

   - Vn is backward compatible with Vm
   - No public methods where added in the Vn version